Geraldine Fitzgerald: Personal life

 Fitzgerald married Sir Edward Lindsay-Hogg, 4th Bt., in London on November 18, 1936.
 She was granted a divorce in Reno on August 30, 1946, after three years of separation.
-She had one son, director Sir Michael Lindsay-Hogg, by her first marriage, and a daughter, Susan Scheftel, by her second marriage to American businessman Stuart Straus Scheftel, grandson of Ida and Isidor Straus.
+She had one son, director Sir Michael Lindsay-Hogg, with Edward and a daughter, Susan Scheftel, during her second marriage to American businessman Stuart Straus Scheftel, grandson of Ida and Isidor Straus who perished in the sinking of the Titanic.

 Her son's resemblance to Orson Welles, with whom she worked and was linked romantically in the late 1930s, led to rumors that Welles was his biological father.
 Fitzgerald never confirmed this to her son, but in his 2011 autobiography Lindsay-Hogg wrote that this question was resolved by his mother's close friend Gloria Vanderbilt, who had written that Fitzgerald told her that Welles was his father.

-A 2015 biography of Welles by Patrick McGilligan argues that Welles' paternity is unlikely; Fitzgerald left the United States for Ireland in late May 1939, and her son, born in early May 1940, was conceived before her return to the U.S. in late October.
+A 2015 biography of Welles by Patrick McGilligan argues that Welles' paternity is unlikely.
+Fitzgerald left the United States for Ireland in late May 1939, and her son was born in early May 1940, meaning that he was conceived before her return to the U.S. in late October.
 Welles did not travel overseas during that period.

 English actress Tara Fitzgerald is Fitzgerald's great-niece.